DanielBryte/next-lazy-image-app/README.md

+# Lazy Loading Images Like a Pro in Next.js

-This is a starter template for the [Next.js](https://nextjs.org/) Lazy Loading Image Like a Pro article.
+### This is a starter template for the [Next.js](https://nextjs.org/) Lazy Loading Image Like a Pro article.

 ## Getting Started